Ehrlich Reagent

 Principle and Result of Ehrlich Test

 Ehrlich reagent is used to detect urobilinogen in urine.
-Urobilinogen is one of the bile pigments found in the urine in case of liver defects (epidemic jaundice and cirrhosis) or as a result of excessive formation of bilirubin (hemolytic jaundice).
-The colorless urobilinogen reacts with Ehrlich reagent in an acidic medium to form a pink-red condensing product, indicating a high urinary concentration [3-5].
+Urobilinogen is one of the bile pigments found in the urine in case of liver defects (epidemic jaundice and cirrhosis) or due to excessive bilirubin formation (hemolytic jaundice).
+The colorless urobilinogen reacts with the Ehrlich reagent in an acidic medium to form a pink-red condensing product, indicating a high urinary concentration [3-5].

 References